Large Language Models for Data Annotation and Synthesis: A Survey: Abstract

 \section{Abstract}

-Data annotation is the labeling or tagging of raw data with relevant information, essential for improving the efficacy of machine learning models.
-The process, however, is labor-intensive and expensive.
-The emergence of advanced Large Language Models (LLMs), exemplified by GPT-4, presents an unprecedented opportunity to revolutionize and automate the intricate process of data annotation.
-While existing surveys have extensively covered LLM architecture, training, and general applications, this paper uniquely focuses on their specific utility for data annotation.
-This survey contributes to three core aspects: LLM-Based Data Annotation, Assessing LLM-generated Annotations, and Learning with LLM-generated annotations.
-Furthermore, the paper includes an in-depth taxonomy of methodologies employing LLMs for data annotation, a comprehensive review of learning strategies for models incorporating LLM-generated annotations, and a detailed discussion on primary challenges and limitations associated with using LLMs for data annotation.
-As a key guide, this survey aims to direct researchers and practitioners in exploring the potential of the latest LLMs for data annotation, fostering future advancements in this critical domain.
-We provide a comprehensive papers list at \url{https://github.com/Zhen-Tan-dmml/LLM4Annotation.git}.
+Data annotation and synthesis generally refers to the labeling or generating of raw data with relevant information, which could be used for improving the efficacy of machine learning models.
+The process, however, is labor-intensive and costly.
+The emergence of advanced Large Language Models (LLMs), exemplified by GPT-4, presents an unprecedented opportunity to automate the complicated process of data annotation and synthesis.
+While existing surveys have extensively covered LLM architecture, training, and general applications, we uniquely focus on their specific utility for data annotation.
+This survey contributes to three core aspects: LLM-Based Annotation Generation, LLM-Generated Annotations Assessment, and LLM-Generated Annotations Utilization.
+Furthermore, this survey includes an in-depth taxonomy of data types that LLMs can annotate, a comprehensive review of learning strategies for models utilizing LLM-generated annotations, and a detailed discussion of the primary challenges and limitations associated with using LLMs for data annotation and synthesis.
+Serving as a key guide, this survey aims to assist researchers and practitioners in exploring the potential of the latest LLMs for data annotation, thereby fostering future advancements in this critical field\footnote{We release the paper list of LLM-based data annotation and synthesis at \url{https://github.com/Zhen-Tan-dmml/LLM4Annotation}}.